Fries-byte/pistud/README.md

 </h4>
 <hr>
 <p align="center">
-  <b>PiStud</b> – A Rust-inspired programming language <br>
+  <b>PiStud</b> – A easy to use programming language <br>
-  This program is in alpha.
-The full code is still under development.
+  This language is still under development and is not bug free.
 </p>